Minit Mart: Operation changes

-In 1998, Fred lost his 25-year-long-time wife to a battle of cancer she was fighting since the diagnosis in 1978.
-After the loss of his wife, he and the management team thought that it was time that the convenience store chain is in for a change.
+In 1998, Fred lost his wife of 25 years to cancer; she was diagnosed in 1978.
+After the loss of his wife, he and the management team decided the chain needed change.
 In 2001, Minit Mart Foods leased its operations to Clark Retail, retaining ownership of the assets.
 In addition to Clark's original 600 stores, that company also acquired several other chains in the Midwestern United States, mainly in Indiana and Illinois, growing to approximately 1,200 stores.
 Competition, however, was intense during that time, and Clark eventually ended up in bankruptcy.
 After filing for bankruptcy, Clark returned 37 stores to Minit Mart Foods Inc.

 Fred's Minit Mart LLC had taken over the operation in August 2003.
 A management team was formed, and 34 locations remained in operation.